 - Anna Freud (National Centre for Children and Families) has advice and selfcare resources for young people to support their wellbeing.

-- Childline has provided 10 tips to cope during lockdown for children and young people if they're feeling unwell, worried or upset.
+- Childline has advice for children and young people if they're feeling unwell, worried or upset.

 - NHS England has a blog for young people about what to do if it is all getting too much.

 - Rise above has inspiring and useful stories, videos, games and advice for young people.

 - Student Space is a mental health programme to support students through the unique circumstances created by the coronavirus pandemic.

 - Power of Youth has resources, information, activities and thoughts from young people and organisations from all over the UK.

 - Public Health England has guidance for parents and carers on supporting children's mental health and wellbeing, including advice for families of children with physical health issues, learning disabilities and autism, plus those accessing mental health services and young carers.

 - NHE England has a blog for parents and carers on how to help a child or young person who is struggling with their mental health, suicidal thoughts or self-harming behaviours

 - Every Mind Matters (NHS and Public Health England) has information on looking after a child or young person's mental health during this time.